garrandall/popular-music-data/tracks/butterfly-baby-bobby-rydell.md

 Butterfly Baby, 'bout time you knew:
 I love you like crazy, I love only you
-Oh you little Butterfly Baby when will you see Butterfly Baby, oooo, you've got a trial with me
+Oh you little Butterfly Baby when will you see Butterfly Baby, oo, you've got a trial with me
 ----------
 When you're done and there's only one
 Who will your honey be?